 This deliverable presents the static analyses developed during the VECOLIB project for the analysis of programs with containers.
-These analyses are based on abstract interpretation and specific abstract domains for containers implementing multiset and sequence mathematical structures.
+These analyses are based on abstract interpretation and specific abstract domains for set, multiset, and sequences containers.

 1 Motivation and Related Work